 Medical negligence and malpractice claims

-Successful claims against medical practitioners or hospitals can result in compensation ranging from a few thousand rand to multi-million rand payouts.
+Successful claims against medical practitioners or hospitals can result in compensation ranging from a few thousand to several million rand.

-In Gauteng alone, the Health Department has paid out over R1 billion to settle 185 medical negligence cases since 2015.
+In Gauteng alone, the Health Department paid out R228 million to pay for medical negligence claims.